 - 5-6 tablespoons of your favorite pizza sauce

-- Preheat oven to 400°F and prepare muffin pans (20 cups – probably requiring two pans – in regular-sized muffin pans, not mini muffin pans) by spraying with non-stick spray.
+- Preheat oven to 400°F and prepare muffin pans (20 cups in regular-sized muffin pans [not mini pans]) by spraying with nonstick spray.

 - In a medium bowl, combine apple, pecans, brown sugar, water, and cinnamon, stirring to combine.
 Let sit until ready to make dessert pies, or, if you’re prepping this step several hours in advance, cover and refrigerate until using.

 - Form dough into a smooth ball, then divide it into even quarters with a dough scraper or sharp knife.
 Shape each quarter into a loaf and divide each loaf evenly into five disks (you will have 20 total).
 Gently spread each disk into a circle and place each disk into the bottom of a muffin cup.